-One of the most favorite things to do during the holiday season is baking and eating Christmas cookies.
+Today I’m sharing my Christmas cookie baking shortcuts, as one of my favorite things to do during the holidays is baking cookies.
 Everyone loves Christmas cookies, but they can take some time to bake and decorate.

-Start by organizing which types of cookies you plan on baking and purchase all your ingredient the week before you plan on making them.
+Start by organizing which types of cookies you plan on baking and purchase all of your ingredients a few weeks before you plan on making them.
 On the day you plan to make your cookie dough, take your eggs and butter out of the refrigerator ahead of time so they are at room temperature when you use them.
 This will help you blend the ingredients together that much easier to make a more consistent cookie dough.

 One thing you can do to save time is to make the cookie dough ahead of time and then freeze it until you are ready to bake your cookies.
 You can also make icing and freeze that as well.